DavidHein96/seer-sigmoidoscopy/SEER_CRC_Sigmoidoscopy.md

 new_data6<-new_data5%>%filter(survival_months>0)
 new_data7<- new_data6%>%select(survival_months,cancer_specific_status,can_see_sigmoid,age_group_final,new_stage,overall_status)

-# computes rmst with age group as a covariate, takes dataframe, vector of time points, and the stage as inputs, returns a dataframe with results across time points in columns, rows are the stats we are looking at (add option to switch to OS)
+# computes rmst with age group as a covariate, takes dataframe, vector of time points, and the stage as inputs, returns a data frame with results across time points in columns, rows are the stats we are looking at (add option to switch to OS)
 compute_rmst_with_age <- function(data,time_points,stage,css=TRUE){

+  data<-new_data7
+  stage="Localized"
   data<-data %>% filter(new_stage==stage)
-  covs<-model.matrix(~age_group_final,data=data)[,2:3]
+  covs<-model.matrix(~age_group_final*can_see_sigmoid,data=data)

   rms_combined <- data.frame(col1="rmst")